Category Pages Not Indexed: Causes + Fix

 Step 2: Highlight 3-5 must-reads with editorial notes

-Each featured article gets an editorial note:
+Each featured article gets a one-line editorial note, not the stock meta description:

 "AI Coding Context Management"

-Note: Everyone using Claude Code hits the context limit first.
+Note: everyone using Claude Code hits the context limit first.
 This piece gives the

+session.
 Other reviews skip this entirely.

-• Top main nav links categories
+• Main nav links each category

 <nav class="breadcrumb">